Stassano furnace: Structure

 The indirect arc electric furnace of the Stassano type, in its final configuration, is made from a cast iron cylindrical structure lined internally with refractory bricks.
 The structure is divided in two separate sections: an upper section where the electrodes are placed, and a lower crucible where the burden is loaded and fused into steel.

 On the upper part of the furnace side wall, in correspondence with the space that houses the three graphite electrodes, are the couplings of the latter, placed at 120° from one another.
 Each coupling is equipped with a water cooling jacket and a hydraulic system for moving the electrodes.
 The electrodes are placed in a horizontal position.

 In the central part of the side wall, in correspondence with the upper part of the crucible, there is the charge door, equipped with a metal panel coated with internal refractory material and closable with a pulley mechanism.
 In the lower part of the side wall, in correspondence with the lower part of the crucible, is the taphole.
 At the centre of the upper base of the oven is an escape tube for gases.

-Functioning
+Operation

 The Stassano furnace produces steel by fusing scrap iron and cast iron and operating a successive decarburization of the fused material.

 The furnace is initially loaded with the material to be fused, which is introduced into the crucible from the charge door.
 Once the loading is completed, current is sent to the electrodes, which generate an electrical arc between them.
 The arc produces heat which is transmitted to the material to be melted through thermal radiation heat transfer, which is why the furnace is referred to as an indirect or radiant arc device.
 During the process, the charge door can be reopened to introduce into the crucible further amounts of scrap and cast iron.
 When all the material has been melted, it undergoes a first refining before it is poured out from the taphole.